Types of Printers Discover the Right One for You

 What is a Dot Matrix Printer?

-A dot matrix printer is an impact printer that creates text and images by striking an ink-soaked ribbon against paper using tiny pins.
+A Dot matrix printer is an impact printer that creates text and images by striking an ink-soaked ribbon against paper using tiny pins.
 It works similarly to a typewriter and is often used for printing receipts, invoices, and multi-part forms.
 These printers are known for their durability and ability to print on continuous sheets of paper.

 How It Works?